 Introduction

 Health care is not a static entity but is dynamic, constantly transforming to meet the changing and diverse needs of those who access services.
-The NHS is experiencing unprecedented pressure due to a range of political and financial measures that have resulted reduced funding.
+The NHS is experiencing unprecedented pressure due to a range of political and financial measures that have resulted in reduced funding.
 This combined with changing social-demographic factors, such as an ageing population, has led to increased demand and reduced capacity across many health and social care settings (NHS England 2017).

 There is greater awareness about putting patients at the centre of health care ensuring their voice and the public’s voice inform service delivery and design.
 In light of recent failings in patient care even greater emphasis has been placed on quality and safety and led to the establishment of an independent regulator, the Care Quality Commission (CQC).
 The CQC ensures health and social care services provide safe, effective, compassionate and high-quality care and encourages care services to improve (2017a) [Q?: The reference CQC 2017 has been changed to CQC 2017a as per the reference list.
 Please check.].